Are the rides supported?

 How does the Velo-Give work?

-Velo-Give is a way for you to donate used (or new) cycling gear to benefit the Challenged Athletes Foundation.
-Donated products will be on sale all weekend to Rally participants and all proceeds will go to the Challenged Athletes Foundation.
+Velo-Give is a way for you to donate used (or new) cycling gear to benefit our charity of choice.
+Products will be on sale all weekend to participants and all proceeds will go to the our charity of choice for the year.

 What products can I donate?